Last Minute City Breaks

 How Late Can You Book A City Break

 In short, just a few hours.
-One of the key things to getting a great deal on a city break is to always keep your eyes open.
+One of the key things to getting a great deal on last minute breaks is to always keep your eyes peeled for offers.
 You never know when you might find one, whether that's booking months in advance or just a few days before the flight.
 You can even book a break the same day if you really wanted to.
 Fly out that evening and book a late hotel deal, and you've got a last second getaway.

 There are a lot of things that can influence the cost of a trip, including events like festivals or big exhibitions which can push up demand for flights and hotels.
 On the flip side, if there is nothing going on, it's low season or demand is low, even at the last minute prices can be dropped to fill up seats and rooms.
 It's all about keeping an eye out for deals.